ros2/design/articles/cross_compilation_build_tools_design.md

-In order to simplify the development of base ROS 2 Docker images for new architecture-OS combinations, on a second iteration of this plugin we might add a new verb `colcon cc-build-sysroot-base-image` that will 1) copy the required qemu files and ROS 2 source into a temporary file; 2) build a Docker image from a specified Dockerfile, with access to the those resources; 3) optionally publish the image into a Docker registry, using a suitable naming convention like `${docker_repo_uri}:${os}_${arch}_${prebuilt?}_${rosdistro}`.
+In order to simplify the development of base ROS 2 Docker images for new architecture-OS combinations, on a second iteration of this plugin we might add a new verb `colcon cc-build-sysroot-base-image` that will 1) copy the required QEMU files and ROS 2 source into a temporary file; 2) build a Docker image from a specified Dockerfile, with access to the those resources; 3) optionally publish the image into a Docker registry, using a suitable naming convention like `${docker_repo_uri}:${os}_${arch}_${prebuilt?}_${rosdistro}`.
 Dockerfiles